Printer Friendly PDF

 - CVID: People with common variable immune deficiency have an increased risk.

-- Stomach health issues: People with stomach lymphoma, previous stomach surgery, pernicious anemia, Menetrier disease, stomach polyps, and those with inherited cancer syndromes (BRCA-1, BRCA-2, familial adenomatous polyposis syndrome, hereditary diffuse gastric cancer, Li-Fraumeni syndrome, Lynch syndrome, Peutz-Jeghers syndrome) have a higher risk.
+- Stomach Health Issues: People with stomach lymphoma, previous stomach surgery, pernicious anemia, Menetrier disease, certain types of stomach polyps, and those with inherited cancer syndromes (BRCA-1, BRCA-2, familial adenomatous polyposis syndrome, hereditary diffuse gastric cancer, Li-Fraumeni syndrome, Lynch syndrome, Peutz-Jeghers syndrome) have a higher risk.

 - Trouble swallowing